-The 3 Types of Special Needs Plans include Chronic Condition SNP, Institutional SNP, and Dual-Eligible SNP.
+The three types of Special Needs Plans include Chronic Condition SNP, Institutional SNP, and Dual-Eligible SNP.
 Most SNPs are Health Maintenance Organizations (HMOs).

 Chronic-Condition SNP (C-SNP)

 C-SNPs are for Medicare beneficiaries who suffer from certain severe and/or disabling, incurable conditions.
 Conditions include one or more of the following: cancer, dementia, diabetes, epilepsy, chronic heart failure, or HIV/AIDS.
 Starting in 2021, Advantage plans will accept ESRD patients.

 When applying for this type of coverage, you’ll need to include proof of institutionalization need for at least 90 days.
 You could be eligible even if you’re receiving nursing care in a home instead of at a facility.